|

 have been tested and guaranteed to perform at higher speeds.
 These are more

 expensive as the chip is installed and benchmarked.
-This can be labor
+This is labor intensive.

 • Choose a Higher-Tier Variant – Sometimes, higher-end versions